 Led by songwriter and guitarist Katie Jo Oberthaler, Katie Jo & The Mijos play classic country music fit for the modern era—and often fit for folks who say they don’t like country music at all.
 A native of Kansas, and currently based in California, Katie Jo brings a Midwestern sensibility to songs that dance in defeat of life’s plainest realities: circumstances might be bad, and probably getting worse, so better to take it in stride and get on with it, then.
 This isn’t soft-spoken folk melodies nor hard-scrabble outlaw snarls: it’s lyrical vulnerability mixed with a vivacious live energy.
 It’s having a chip on your shoulder while still looking for one to cry on.
 It’s being your own worst enemy and your own savior.

-With a broad sound backed by fiddle, pedal steel, upright bass, and keys, her high-energy live show is not often expected of the diminutive band leader.
+With a broad sound backed by a seven-piece country band, her high-energy live show is not often expected of the diminutive band leader.
 Katie Jo’s out to prove that modern country music should be played with just enough bite to last—and you don’t have to wear big hat or beard to do it.

 Katie Jo’s debut full-length country album is currently in production at Big Ego Studios in Long Beach, CA, under the helm of producer Chris Schlarb.
 The album was recorded in tradition of country records past, with a live backing band in one room, in just three days.
 It will be released in late 2019.

-Also a proficient banjo picker ("2018 Banjo Babe Calendar" artist), Oberthaler can be also often be heard playing with local artists like the Ameripolitan-nominated band The Ponderosa Aces and offstage at bluegrass jam circles in the Los Angeles area.
+Also a proficient banjo picker ("2018 Banjo Babe Calendar" artist), Oberthaler can be also often be heard playing with local artists on and offstage at bluegrass jam circles in the Los Angeles area.